-A full tax exemption for double taxation is granted for dividends, profit distributions and capital gains deriving from the transfer of shares in other qualifying companies, whether resident or non-resident.
-For the company to qualify for the tax exemption, the taxpayer must hold a stake of at least 5 per cent in the company that is the subject of the share transfer, or the extent of the taxpayer's participation must be greater than €20 million, and the taxpayer must have had an interest in the company for at least one year before the date on which the dividends are payable or before the date of the transfer.
+A 95 per cent tax exemption for double taxation is granted for dividends, profit distributions and capital gains deriving from the transfer of shares in other qualifying companies, whether resident or non-resident.
+For the company to qualify for the tax exemption, the taxpayer must hold a stake of at least 5 per cent in the company that is the subject of the share transfer and the taxpayer must have had an interest in the company for at least one year before the date on which the dividends are payable or before the date of the transfer.